HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 Yes X No

-Only use the alternate calculations below for Items 4 & 5; if-you .are using grant funds for the
+Only use the alternate calculations below for Items 4 & 5, if you are using grant funds for the

 in Program Guidelines, Section 6.